 More On Prunes for Bone Health

-Two hearty prune recipes to be thankful for
+Two hearty prune recipes for bone health

 If you’re losing bone and want a simple way to improve your bone health, the message here is quite simple: aim to include 2 prunes at each meal.